gsmiller/lucene/lucene/sandbox/src/java/org/apache/lucene/sandbox/queries/TiSBenchResults2.md

+## Goals
+1. Gather some data on when postings vs. doc-values are efficient in evaluating a term-in-set clause.
+2. Determine if a custom, self-optimizing, term-in-set query provides any benefits over the existing `IndexOrDocValuesQuery` on top of the existing `TermInSetQuery` + `DocValuesTermsQuery`.

 ## Setup
 Benchmarks run against an index using `allCountries.txt` geonames data.
 Index created with:
 * "name" field that indexed the parsed name of each record
 * "cc" field that indexed the country code ID for each record (single valued)
 * "id" field that indexed the unique ID for each record (single valued)

-Each benchmark query "lead" with a single term matching against the "name" field and included a required conjunction over a disjunction of country codes (e.g., a "term-in-set" query that required one of the specified country codes for each hit to be considered a match).
+Each benchmark query "leads" with a single term matching against the "name" field and included a required conjunction over a disjunction of country codes (e.g., a "term-in-set" query that required one of the specified country codes for each hit to be considered a match).
 Details on the distributions of these terms for each task are below, followed by the results.